CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-2.md

    git add index.js
    ```

-7. Next, from the VS Code terminal stage, commit the changes to the repository:
+7. Next from the VS Code terminal, commit the changes to the repository:

    ```
-   git commit -m "Copilot first commit"
+   git commit -m "Copilot commit"
    ```

 8. Finally, from the VS Code terminal, push the code to the repository: